Shivam-io-afk/learningReact/README.md

 # In Functional Component
--useEffect is very useful hook, it contains all lifecycle method 3
+- useEffect is very useful hook, it contains all lifecycle method 3